music-suite/music-suite/docs/src/User-Guide.md

 TODO repeats

+Explicitly set barlines will or course force a new bar.

 ## Clefs

-To set the clef for a whole passage, use @[clef].
-The clef is used by most notation backends and ignored by audio backends.
+The standard for each instrument is used by default.

-TODO override the default clef selection
+TODO override the default

 ## Multi-movement scores